-1. What is the current state of artificial intelligence and what factors have contributed to this?
+What is the current state of artificial intelligence and what factors have contributed to this?
 How is it likely to develop over the next 5, 10 and 20 years?
 What factors, technical or societal, will accelerate or hinder this development?

-It is likely that techniques, which are today collectively labelled as 'artificial intelligence' (AI) or machine learning (ML), will become more commonplace within a wide range of computational and embedded systems.
+It is likely that techniques, which are today collectively labelled as 'artificial intelligence' or machine learning, will become more commonplace within a wide range of computational systems.
 It seems likely that this may intersect with other developments in computing, including the Internet of Things and Smart Cities.

-These developments raise considerable challenges - especially in terms of the interactions that arise when AI applications make inferences about human behaviour and vice versa.
-The practical impact of this is being seen in US states where human drivers can now take additional driving lessons on how to avoid accidents with autonomous vehicles.
+This raises a number of considerable challenges - especially in terms of the interactions that arise when AI applications make inferences about human behaviour and vice versa.
 Another key area is the regulation of AI related systems, for instance in safety critical systems.
 It is hard to demonstrate the safety of algorithms that may evolve or learn over time or when training sets cannot match all of the possible environmental situations that an application might meet.
 These issues are visible now in the evolving regulations applied to autonomous vehicles but this is a more general concern.

-2. Is the current level of excitement, which surrounds artificial intelligence warranted?
+2. Is the current level of excitement which surrounds artificial intelligence warranted?